alexcarrilloar/blog/content/posts/whatsappbot/index.md

 He explained to me that sometimes he loses track of which patients need to receive their eye scans, and other times he just forgets because of how busy his schedule gets.

-He already works with a media agency that has a WhatsApp Business account, but none of them know how to do it.
+He already works with a social media agency that has a WhatsApp Business account, but none of them know how to do it.

 Challenge accepted. 💪